ctrlplusb/react-universally-opinionated/README.md

   - Seperate "vendor" chunk for client.
   - Tree-shaking for smaller build output.
   - Live development - i.e. hot reloading of both client and server source.
-  - Data persistence and streaming via `horizon`.
+  - Data persistence and streaming via `horizon`. _WIP, config only._
   - `react` as the view.
-  - `react-router` as the router.
+  - `react-router` as the router, with an asynchronous routing configuration.
-  - `redial` to manage data fetching pre-render for the server.
+  - `redial` to manage data fetching pre-render for the server. _Dependency installed only, not yet working_
   - A full development and optimised production configuration.
   - Application configuration via environment file.
   - `redux` and `react-redux` for uni-directional application state management.
   - Redux Dev Tools Extension auto integration for development.
-  - Unit testing via `mocha`.
+  - Unit testing support via `mocha`, `enzyme`, `chai` and `sinon`.

 ## Overview